frameRateZero/Blog/README.md

 This blog compliments my generative art zine by the same name -- FrameRate(0).

 The goals are to:
-1. Turn code into physical, non-screen based media.
+1. Turn code into physical, non-screen based art objects.
+    a.
+Turn physical objects into screen-based ephemera.
+Goto #1.
-2. Make art and explore what that even means nowadays.
+3. Make art and explore what that even means nowadays.
-3. Give back -- pay forward -- what I've learned.
+4. Give back -- pay forward -- what I've learned.

 ### Inventory of Posts